ayepRahman/workshop-guide-to-ollama-and-anythingllm/README.md

 **Workshop Outline:**

+###Analogy on how LLM model work###

+Imagine a super smart librarian who knows everything about books (like words and phrases).
+When you ask it a question or give it a task, it searches through its library to find the most relevant answers.

+Think of it like having a personal bookshelf assistant!
+The librarian uses what it’s learned from reading millions of texts to generate answers that are similar in style and tone to human-written content.

+Just like how the real librarian might not always have an answer to every question, the AI LLM has its limitations too.
+But for most questions, it can be a super helpful tool!

 1. **Introduction to AI Models**
 	* Overview of different types of AI models (e.g., language models, transformer models)
 	* **Key Concepts:**